-In January, I made a list of projects for 2018 and one of them was to try Stitch Fix.
+In January of 2018, I made a list of projects and one of them was to try Stitch Fix.

 Of course, every time my Fix arrived, my girls would say, “Is this for me?!” and when they found out that not a single item in the box was for them, they were a little heartbroken.